I have watched it rise from a subway platform in faraway Queens, its epic profile soaring high over the Manhattan skyline.

 Because I was a reporter during 9/11 I ran toward the event that people were fleeing.
 I watched in the days that followed as anxious messages appeared on makeshift notice boards from Grand Central to the Upper West Side: "Have you seen my wife, my son, my brother?"
 These were prayers as much as solicitations.
 Hundreds of beloved faces, a snapshot of the city.
 Like anyone who saw them I have never gotten over the sight.

 In the days that followed I sat on strangers' couches and listened as they unburdened themselves.
 The whole island of Manhattan seemed like a smoking crater to me.
-The people I talked to were still wide-eyed and shellshocked, grasping to make sense of the senselessness.
-They were often furious too but unfailingly kind – parents spoke of their children, women and men of their spouses, sisters, brothers or lovers.
+The people I talked to were still wide-eyed and shellshocked, grasping to make sense of the senseless.
+They were often furious too but unfailingly kind – parents spoke of their children, women and men of their spouses, sisters, brothers, or lovers.

 Numbed by the sheer enormity of the loss they told me that it was beyond language, beyond the heart's capacity, beyond endurance.
 What do you do with a loss like that, they asked me?